Klugh/klugh.github.io/index.md

 **Estimation Methods for Agile Development**<br>
 This course examines both time-based and relative estimation methods, along with the benefits and disadvantages of each.
-Creating a Work Breakdown Structure for Agile DevelopmentCreating an effective representation of the development work is critical to maximizing productivity and increasing predictability.
-This course provides several methods for determining the most effective Work Breakdown Structure (WBS) and demonstrates how to identify, decompose, and represent the work needed to deliver a high-quality product that fulfills customers’ needs.

 ### <br>Product Delivery